Joshua Clay: Fictional character biography

 A member of the second Doom Patrol, Joshua Clay is the first DC Comics hero to use the name Tempest.
 Along with Captain Comet, he is one of the few DC Comics heroes initially identified as a mutant.

 Joshua Clay was born in the Brownsville section of Brooklyn, New York, the youngest of five children.
 His parents struggled to keep their family together in the middle of what was at that time one of the worst slums in the country.
 At sixteen, Joshua joined a street gang called the Stompers, and eventually, as a result, wound up being given a choice between prison and service in the United States military.
 Joshua chose the army and was trained as a combat medic and shipped off to Vietnam.

 Less than a month before the end of his tour, Joshua witnessed the attempted massacre of an entire village of Vietnamese non-combatants by his sergeant.
 Horrified, Joshua unconsciously triggered his powers, apparently killing the man.
 The stress of this discovery led Clay to go AWOL and flee the country, eventually returning to the U.S. Clay spent the next ten years living as a fugitive.
 The sergeant eventually becomes Reactron, an enemy of the Doom Patrol.

 Arani Caulder tracks down Joshua Clay and enlists him as a member of the new Doom Patrol.
 Clay stays active within this incarnation of the Doom Patrol for a year before it disbands due to internal dissent.
 Swearing off superheroics, Clay uses his underworld connections to secure a new identity for himself as Jonathan Carmichael, M.D.
 Due to years of private study and his previous military training, he easily passes his New York medical board examination.
 As Carmichael, using funds borrowed from a local loan shark, he purchases a small Park Avenue medical practice and lives a quiet, respectable life treating rich hypochondriacs until Robotman tracks Clay down.
 Due to Steele's threat to reveal Clay's true identity to the medical board, he reluctantly returns to superheroics.
 He again retires from active service during the Grant Morrison scripted period to become the team's physician.

-In Doom Patrol #55 (1992), the Chief kills Joshua after he discovers his plan to ravage the world with a genetic weapon and create an improved society.
+In Doom Patrol #55 (1992), the Chief kills Joshua after he discovers his plan to ravage Earth with a genetic weapon and create an improved society.
 Joshua is temporarily resurrected as a Black Lantern in Blackest Night and permanently resurrected in The New 52 continuity reboot.
-Following the DC Rebirth relaunch, Joshua's history is retconned, restoring his death in Doom Patrol #55 to continuity.
+Following the DC Rebirth relaunch, Joshua's history is retconned, restoring his death to continuity.